 Mr. Ghassemi currently lives in London.
 In what remains of his spare time – after playing with his three small children – he likes to relax with a good film.

-As Consultant Ophthalmic Surgeon and director of the corneal, external eye diseases and refractive surgery service at Broomfield hospital, Mr Dimitris Pimenides is primarily Essex based where he also practices general Ophthalmology and undertakes many cataract operations every year.
+Mr Pimenides was the Clinical Lead in Ophthalmology at Mid Essex Hospitals NHS Trust (MEHT) from 2011-2013 and is currently the Medical Advisory Committee Ophthalmology representative at Springfield and Baddow hospitals and as Consultant Ophthalmic Surgeon and director of the corneal, external eye diseases and refractive surgery service at Broomfield hospital, Mr Dimitris Pimenides is primarily Essex based where he also practices general Ophthalmology and undertakes many cataract operations every year.